Langwathby C of E Primary School

 Weekly Routines

-Hedgehog class have Forest School on a Tuesday and take part in Action Ants on a Monday.
+Hedgehog class have Forest School on a Tuesday and take part in Action Ants/PE on a Thursday or Friday.
 PE kits, waterproofs and wellies stay in school.

 Outdoor Provision & Forest School